lammpstutorials/lammpstutorials.github.io/sphinx/source/contact/needhelp.rst

-.. admonition:: Need assistance with your LAMMPS project?
+.. admonition:: I provide personal assistance for LAMMPS projects
     :class: patreon

     See the :ref:`contact-label` page.